-- This involves taking a drink, or swallowing a capsule, which contains radioactive iodine.
+- This involves taking a drink or swallowing a capsule that contains radioactive iodine.

-- This damages the cells that produce the thyroid hormones in the thyroid gland.
+- This damages the cells in your thyroid gland that produce thyroid hormones.

-- This involves an operation in which all or part of the thyroid gland is removed.
+- This involves an operation in which all or part of your thyroid gland is removed.

-- This is often the last resort and is a consideration if all other therapies and medication have not worked.
-People often consider surgery if they are at a higher risk of experiencing side effects from other treatments.
+- This is often the last resort and is a consideration if all other therapies and medicines have not worked.

-- Surgery is a good option if you have a large tumour (called goitre) which causes problems in your neck.
+- Surgery is a good option if you have a large tumour (goitre) that is causing problems with your neck.

-If hyperthyroidism goes untreated for long durations, it may lead to some severe complications.
-These include:
+If hyperthyroidism goes untreated for a long time, it may lead to severe complications, which can be avoided with treatment.